obraunsdorf/playbook-creator/README.md

 ### Creating a New Playbook
 In the main menu click `Play -> New play`.
 Enter a name for your play.
 The play name will be displayed in the bottom of the graphic.
 You can optionally choose a code name.
-If you set a code name then this one will be displayed in the bottom of the graphic instead of the original play name. *We used this because our play names were super obvios.
-Therefore we had to use code names on our wrist coaches so that we could shout them out to make an audible at the LOS or call the play in a No Huddle Offense*.
+If you set a code name then this one will be displayed in the bottom of the graphic instead of the original play name.
+We used this because our play names were super obvios.
+Therefore we had to use code names on our wrist coaches so that we could shout them out to make an audible at the LOS or call the play in a No Huddle Offense

 Choose the formation you like and click OK

 Now in the main screen, you can **right-click** on a player to